smguilia/overview-1/ibm-cloud-platform.md

 Observability offers a single location where you can monitor and observe your applications and services in {{site.data.keyword.Bluemix_notm}}.

 With the {{site.data.keyword.la_full}} service, you can add log management capabilities to your {{site.data.keyword.Bluemix_notm}} architecture and you can manage system and application logs.
-It offers advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.la_full_notm}} is operated by LogDNA in partnership with {{site.data.keyword.IBM_notm}}.
+It offers advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 For more information, see [Getting started with {{site.data.keyword.la_full_notm}}](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started).

 You can gain operational visibility into the performance and health of your applications, services, and platforms with the {{site.data.keyword.mon_full_notm}} service.
 It offers a full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 For more information, see [Getting started with IBM Cloud Monitoring](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started#getting-started).